Average duration of stay

 Information provided by Fedasil, January 2021.

-Royal Decree on the system and operating rules in reception centers and the modalities for checking rooms, 2 September 2018.
+Royal Decree on the system and operating rules in reception centres and the modalities for checking rooms, 2 September 2018.